 Research Areas: metafiction, ideas of love, religion and romance, allusion and intertextuality, romance pedagogy

-Eric Murphy Selinger is Professor of English at DePaul University, and currently serves as President of IASPR and Executive Editor of the Journal of Popular Romance Studies.
+Eric Murphy Selinger is Professor of English at DePaul University, and currently serves as Executive Editor of the Journal of Popular Romance Studies.
 Originally a poetry scholar (What Is It Then Between Us?
 Traditions of Love in American Poetry), his work now focuses on the literary study of popular romance fiction: that is, on such topics as the aesthetic and intellectual complexity of individual novels, the metafictional aspects of popular romance, and the ways that romance novels work in dialogue with one another and with more canonical works (e.g., poems, literary fiction, and sacred texts from a range of faith traditions).
 He has co-edited three groundbreaking collections of essays– New Approaches to Popular Romance Fiction (with Sarah S. G. Frantz); Romance Fiction and American Culture (with William Gleason); and The Routledge Research Companion to Popular Romance Fiction (with Jayashree Kamblé and Hsu-Ming Teo)– and has essays in print or forthcoming on Jennifer Crusie, Laura Kinsale, Susan Elizabeth Phillips, Sherry Thomas, Alex Beecroft, Alexis Hall, and Alisha Rai.
 Since 2005, nearly half of his teaching at DePaul has been courses focused on popular romance, and he has a keen interest in romance pedagogy, especially in the disciplinary contexts of English and Comparative Literature.